 Assignment Best Practices: Effective assignment requires balancing expertise and workload.
 Assign tickets based on team members' areas of expertise and current workload to ensure efficient resolution.
 Use assignment strategically to balance team workload, and don't hesitate to reassign tickets if a team member becomes unavailable or overloaded.
 Tracking assignment history provides valuable insights for performance analysis and workload management.

-Billables Integration
+Finance Integration

-To convert tickets to billables, navigate to the Billables tab in the ticket detail view.
-From there, you can add billable items including services from your catalog, custom parts, and labor charges.
-Set quantities and prices for each item, and link the billables to opportunities for invoicing.
-The system tracks billable status and invoicing, ensuring that all billable work is properly accounted for.
+The Finance module integration lets you convert ticket work into billable items for invoicing.
+Navigate to the Billables tab in the ticket detail view to add billable items (services from your catalog, custom parts, labor), set quantities and prices, and link to opportunities for invoicing.
+The system tracks billable status and supports invoice generation when Stripe is configured.

 Best Practices